-1.3.1 Council's fundamental position is that in general, all fees and charges set out in this document are to be met by the person who has invoked the service or activity that the fee or charge relates to (for example, the consent applicant in the case of consent processing services or the consent holder in the case of consent administration, monitoring and supervision services).

-1.3.2 The council can fix charges for recovering costs for consent processing, administration, monitoring and supervision services under section 36 of the Resource Management Act 1991.
+- 1.3.1 Council's fundamental position is that in general, all fees and charges set out in this document are to be met by the person who has invoked the service or activity that the fee or charge relates to (for example, the consent applicant in the case of consent processing services or the consent holder in the case of consent administration, monitoring and supervision services). - 1.3.2 The council can fix charges for recovering costs for consent processing, administration, monitoring and supervision services under section 36 of the Resource Management Act 1991.
 The council can also require the person liable for such a charge to pay an additional charge where the fixed charge is inadequate to recover its actual and reasonable costs in respect to the service concerned (s36(3) RMA).
 The person receiving the additional charge has the right to object to or appeal the charge under section 357(B) of the Act.
-The council also has the absolute discretion to remit the whole or any part of a charge made under section 36 (s36(5) RMA).

-1.3.3 Where a person seeks to have any fee or charge set out in this document remitted that person may make an application in writing to the relevant department manager for the remission of the charge setting out in detail the applicant's case which may include financial hardship, community benefit or environmental benefit etc. In particular the council will look favourably on applications for waivers or remissions for consented activity that aids the delivery of council's maritime functions and duties

-1.3.4 Where the application/consent relates to a structure, the remission of any charge will only be considered if that structure is available at no charge for public use.

-1.3.5 Existing waivers or remissions issued under a consenting initiative shall be honoured for the term of the consent, but council reserves the right to review waivers and remissions should it consider any conditions or reasons for them have changed.

-1.3.6 Decisions on applications shall be made by the relevant department manager, who may remit a charge in part or full, or decline the application.

-Decisions to decline the application or remit a charge in part only may be appealed in writing to the Chief Executive.

-1.3.7 Where the appeal relates to an additional charge made under section 36 of the Resource Management Act, then the appeal shall be treated as an objection under section 357B unless, on being advised of this, the appellant does not wish to pursue the matter further.

-1.3.8 Where the appeal relates to a fixed charge made under section 36 of the Resource Management Act, then the appeal shall be determined by an appropriately qualified certified RMA hearing commissioner "on the papers" or through a formal hearing, should the appellant wish to appear before the commissioner to support their appeal.
+The council also has the absolute discretion to remit the whole or any part of a charge made under section 36 (s36(5) RMA). - 1.3.3 Where a person seeks to have any fee or charge set out in this document remitted that person may make an application in writing to the relevant group manager for the remission of the charge setting out in detail the applicant's case which may include financial hardship, community benefit or environmental benefit etc. - 1.3.4 Where the application/consent relates to a structure, the remission of any charge will only be considered if that structure is available at no charge for public use. - 1.3.5 Existing waivers or remissions issued under a consenting initiative shall be honoured for the term of the consent, but council reserves the right to review waivers and remissions should it consider any conditions or reasons for them have changed. - 1.3.6 Decisions on applications shall be made by the relevant group manager, who may remit a charge in part or full, or decline the application.
+Decisions to decline the application or remit a charge in part only may be appealed in writing to the Chief Executive. - 1.3.7 Where the appeal relates to an additional charge made under section 36 of the Resource Management Act, then the appeal shall be treated as an objection under section 357B unless, on being advised of this, the appellant does not wish to pursue the matter further. - 1.3.8 Where the appeal relates to a fixed charge made under section 36 of the Resource Management Act, then the appeal shall be determined by an appropriately qualified certified RMA hearing commissioner "on the papers" or through a formal hearing, should the appellant wish to appear before the commissioner to support their appeal.
 The commissioner shall be appointed as per the council's standard procedure for appointing RMA hearing commissioners.
 The commissioner's decision on the appeal shall be final.